Gwijde/2019_submission/README.md

 Anonymised data for this study is available as a CSV [here](./Anon_Data_April_2020.csv).
 This dataset has been altered to adhere to GDPR guidelines.

 ## SPSS Syntax (limited)
 SPSS syntax for preliminary data configuration is available [here](./GitHub_Syntax.sps).
-Please be aware some section have been redacted for GDPR purposes.
+Please be aware some sections have been redacted for GDPR purposes.

 ## R analysis code
 The R analysis code for this study is available [here](./R_ANOVA_LME.R).